 5] Change system performance to fit your needs

-At the top of the Quick CPU tool, you will see three graph icons.
-Selecting any will make changes to your computer’s performance in real-time.
-For example, the first option is all about switching to the Minimum Performance, the second set your system to the Balanced Performance, while the third focuses on the Maximum Performance of the computer.
+You will see three graph icons at the top of the Quick CPU tool.
+Selecting any will change your computer’s performance in real time.
+For example, the first option involves switching to Minimum Performance, the second sets your system to Balanced Performance, and the third focuses on Maximum Performance.

 6] Power Plan Management